tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 # Planning to Save Energy: How Information Format Affects Accuracy

 Thomas E. Gorman, Torsten Reimer, Juan Pablo Loaiza Ramirez, Hayden Barber
 2024-12-07

+# Abstract

+Effective communication of energy consumption information is crucial for promoting residential energy conservation.
+This study investigates how different numerical representations of energy reduction goals influence consumers' ability to create accurate conservation plans.
+Across two experiments, we examined the impact of presenting energy information in kilowatt-hours (kWh), percentages, or U.S. dollars (USD) on planning accuracy.
+  Participants completed a simulated household planning task in which they allocated energy usage across multiple appliances, with the goal presented in either kilowatt-hours (kWh), percentages, or monetary costs.
+Results across both experiments showed that presenting reduction goals in absolute units (kWh) led to significantly greater accuracy compared to percentage-based or monetary formats.
+Furthermore, we found that higher energy literacy was associated with more accurate planning.
+These findings demonstrate that absolute units (kWh) are more effective for communicating energy-saving goals, and highlight the potential value of educational interventions to improve consumer energy literacy.

 # Introduction